Plugins

 Historically, the Graph class coming from mxGraph was a monolithic class that included all the features.

-In particular, it contained a large number of handler instances that were gradually phased out and turned into plugins.
+In particular, it contained many handler instances that were gradually phased out and turned into plugins.

 For more details about discussions and decisions, refer to the following discussions: